- Called: 2000

-- Financial remedies on divorce, including the drafting or pre- and post-nuptial settlements
+- Financial remedies on divorce, including the drafting of pre- and post-nuptial settlements

-- Cohabitee disputes and other TLATA 1996 applications (Angela often acts for interveners in divorce proceedings)
+- Cohabitee disputes and other TOLATA 1996 applications, including acting for interveners in divorce proceedings

 - Applications under the Inheritance (Provision for Family and Dependants) Act 1975

-- Schedule 1 of Children Act 1989 applications and high value child maintenance claims
+- Schedule 1 of the Children Act 1989 applications and high value child maintenance claims

 - Contentious probate